September 2025 Home Sales Statistics from the Lawrence MLS

 See the Current Press Release, 3 Year Comparison, and Report Archives below.

-Homes sales in the City of Lawrence rose by 21.4% in March compared to the prior year.
-Sales in March 2025 totaled 68 units, up from 56 in 2024.
+Homes sales in the City of Lawrence fell by 10.6% in September compared to the prior year.
+Sales in September 2025 totaled 59 units, down from 66 in 2024.

-For new construction, 6 sales occurred in March, up from 2 units the prior year, an increase of 200.0%.
-The average sale price of new homes in March was $484,783, down 8.9% from the same period last year.
+For new construction, 2 sales occurred in September, essentially unchanged from the prior year.
+The average sale price of new homes in September was $495,000, up 10.0% from the same period last year.

-A total of 117 contracts for sale were written in March 2025, up from 106 in March 2024.
-This is an increase of 10.4%.
+A total of 72 contracts for sale were written in September 2025, down from 100 in September 2024.
+This is a decrease of 28.0%.
 Contracts written during the month reflect, in part, sales that will close in the near future.

 For questions and/or comments, please contact LBOR President Bailey Stuart at 785-766-7840 or BaileyStuart@askMcGrew.com.